q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 Where `xt` is an image array of shape `(28, 28, 1)` from `mnist`.

 ### 3.1.3 Dropout Layer
-The main concept behind the dropout layer is to forget some of the inputs to current layer forcefully.
+The main concept behind the dropout layer is to forget some of the inputs to the current layer forcefully.
 Doing so will reduce the risk of overfitting the model.

 ```python
 class Dropout: